Effective Date: July 21, 2008

 d.
 Ensure that internal controls are well integrated into new or revised activities when making changes to ongoing activities and implementing new activities in programmatic and institutional operations or financial management processes.

 This NASA Policy Directive (NPD) applies to NASA Headquarters and NASA Centers, including Component Facilities and Service Support Centers.
-The Jet Propulsion Laboratory is subject to its own internal control requirements and procedures consistent with its status as a government- owned, contractor-operated facility.
+The Jet Propulsion Laboratory, a Federally Funded Research and Development Center, is subject to its own internal control requirements and procedures consistent with its status as a government- owned, contractor-operated facility.

 a.
 42 U.S.C. º 2473(c)(1), Section 203(c)(1) of the National Aeronautics and Space Act of 1958, as amended.